BioImage Informatics Call4Help

-If your problem is selected for presentation, you will get a time-slot of 30 minutes within the session.
-If not, you are welcome to join the discussion anyway!
+If your problem is selected for presentation, you will get a time-slot of 30 – 60 minutes within the session.

 What are the Deadlines

-Submission of a problem and upload of example data: Friday the week before the session.
+Submission of a problem and upload of example data: Deadline for application: Tuesday, September 28, 2021.

 Notification about participation: The day before the session.